Westminster Cathedral Choir School

-Westminster Cathedral Choir School is a boarding and day preparatory school for 279 boys in the area of Victoria in the City of Westminster.
+Westminster Cathedral Choir School is a boarding and day preparatory school for about 270 boys in the area of Victoria in the City of Westminster.
 It is one of two Roman Catholic cathedral schools in the United Kingdom, the other being St John's in Cardiff, Wales.

 Curriculum

 The school curriculum was rated as Excellent in the 2018 inspection.
-Many past pupils have gained entrance to some of the country's public schools including Eton College, Harrow School, St Paul's School and Westminster School.
+Many past pupils have gained entrance to some of the country's best private schools including Eton College, Harrow School, St Paul's School and Westminster School.

-Besides music, boys are taught English, maths, science, etc. and are required to learn French.
+Besides music, boys are taught English, maths, science, etc. and are required to learn French and Latin.
 In Year 8, pupils are prepared for the Common Entrance Examination.